Behavioral Science is WEIRD and This Should Concern Us…

 For instance, the experience of urban life in Tokyo might share more similarities with bustling New York City than with a remote barrio in the Philippines.
 Similarly, within diverse societies like India, individual needs and cultural values can vary drastically between rural and urban communities or across distinct religious and ethnic groups.

-Some critics have even noted that the acronym is incomplete, not encompassing other dimensions that are equally (if not more) important to note like race.5,6 With this in mind, let's explore just how divergent WEIRD and non-WEIRD societies can be in terms of cognition and behavior.
+Some critics have even noted that the acronym is incomplete, not encompassing other dimensions that are equally (if not more) important to note like race.5,6 With this in mind, let's explore just how divergent WEIRD and non-WEIRD societies can be in terms of cognition and behaviors.

 It is easy to assume that basic cognitive processes like visual perception are consistent across humans.
 However, in a study from the 1960s, researchers led by Marshall Segall challenged this idea.
 Their investigation into the Müller-Lyer illusion revealed striking variations in perception among 15 diverse societies, ranging from American undergraduates to the San foragers of the Kalahari.7,1